shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

    - This organization facilitates easier data handling and model training

 2. **Train-Test Split**:
-   - Implements a 80-20 train-test split
+   - Implements a 80-20 train-test split (validation split was not used as not enough data)
    - The split is performed to prevent data leakage, ensuring that all images are either in the training or testing set, but not both
    - Test set is not augmented, therefore there will be 6509 benign images and 117 malignant images in the test set